 In the US, many asylum-seekers are not eligible to receive federal or state aid while their applications for asylum are being processed.
 In the summer of 2019, a young asylum-seeking family in Burlington was facing this problem.
 That summer the Chittenden Asylum Seekers Assistance Network (CASAN) was formed to help them meet their resettlement needs.
 CASAN’s mission is to provide asylum-seekers with material support (housing, food, clothing) until they are able to be more independent.

 Several IJT members are involved with CASAN.
 At each IJT meeting, they report on the status of material needs for this and other asylum-seeking families in CASAN’s care.
-For more information about CASAN, please contact Kim Watkin, Carolyn Smiles, or Richard Smiles.
+For more information about CASAN, please contact Kim Watkin, Carolyn Smiles, or Richard Smiles at [email protected]

 In early 2019 the IJT learned of a young man named Israel who was in Mexico trying to help a friend escape from a cartel.
 Israel had become a target himself and was literally fleeing for his life when the US Border Patrol apprehended him.
 He was transferred to an ICE Detention Center in Louisiana, a jurisdiction with a very low rate of approval for asylum applications.
 The team’s initial strategy was to try to get Israel paroled in Vermont by offering housing and sponsorship for him here.
 Had the strategy worked, his case would have been heard in Boston, a jurisdiction with a much higher rate of asylum approvals.
 To support this long-shot strategy, the IJT and FUUSB congregants facilitated the mailing of dozens of cards and letters of support, and volunteers pledged to provide transportation and other assistance.
 We raised over $500 for his legal fees, and two IJT families offered to house him.